 Control your Medical Dollars

-It takes a few minutes of planning, but if you spend ten minutes today deciding where you’ll seek treatment when faced with a non-life threatening “emergency”, you could save hundreds or thousands of dollars down the road.
+It takes a few minutes of planning, but if you spend ten minutes today deciding where you’ll seek treatment when faced with a non-life threatening “emergency,” you could save thousands of dollars down the road.

-That’s several rounds of golf or a dozen new pair of shoes.
-By planning ahead, you stay in control and elect where you spend your money.
+That’s several rounds of golf or a dozen new pairs of shoes.
+By planning, you stay in control and elect where you spend your money.